Actor Mark Wahlberg hopes 'Deepwater Horizon' movie honors victims

-LOS ANGELES Actors Naomi Watts and Liev Schreiber are splitting up after 11 years together, the couple said in a statement on Monday.
+(Corrects paragraph 2 attribution to Mike Williams instead of Mark Wahlberg, corrects paragraph 6 to other cast members did not attend London premiere instead of they attended)

-Actor Mark Wahlberg said "the biggest responsibility" for himself and the makers of the new movie, "Deepwater Horizon," was to honor the real-life victims of the 2010 oil rig disaster.
+(Reuters) - Actor Mark Wahlberg said "the biggest responsibility" for himself and the makers of the new movie, "Deepwater Horizon," was to honor the real-life victims of the 2010 oil rig disaster.

-"The oil can ultimately be cleaned up, (but) those 11 men can't be replaced," Wahlberg told Reuters at the film's London premiere on Monday.
+"The oil can ultimately be cleaned up, (but) those 11 men can't be replaced," Mike Williams, oil rig engineer and survivor of the disaster, told Reuters at the film's London premiere on Monday.
+Wahlberg plays Williams in the film.

 "Those were fathers, brothers, husbands, uncles, cousins.
 We can't replace those guys and so when they approached me about doing this film, I thought, 'What better way to promote their story'," he added.